AhmedElngar/Yummy-Food-App/README.md

-# Yummy-Food-App
-Responsive web app for discovering, searching, and viewing recipes using HTML, CSS, JavaScript, and an external Recipe API.
 # Yummy – Recipe Finder App
 A responsive web application that allows users to discover, search, and save delicious recipes from various cuisines.

 ## Overview